RadeonOpenCompute/ROCm_Documentation/Installation_Guide/Installation-Guide.rst

      groups

-5. To add your user to the video group, use the following command for the sudo password:
+5. To add your user to the video group, use the following command with the sudo password:

 ::

      sudo usermod -a -G video $LOGNAME

-6. By default, add any future users to the video group.
-Run the following command to add users to the video group:
+6. By default, you must add any future users to the video group.
+To add future users to the video group, run the following command:

 ::